MsMLyons/MsMLyons/README.md

 ### Hi there 👋

 - 🔭 I've recently completed a master's degree in Computer Science.
-- 😄 I need to update this space
+- 😄 I need to update this space.
 - ⚡ Fun fact: I can't think of anything to write right now.